Red tide is a phenomenon that causes the surface of the sea to become discolored in, as the name suggests, a red color.

-Algae are normally harmless, but in the case of algal blooms, the act of growing out of control makes it dangerous and harmful, allowing it to produce toxic reactions in humans and humans.
+But in the case of algal blooms, the act of growing out of control makes it dangerous and harmful, allowing it to produce toxic reactions in animals and humans.

 These toxic effects will not only harm fish and shellfish, but it could also affect mammals and birds who are near the red tide.